emartech/request-rocket/README.md

 To install the application (on macOS), just double-click the .dmg file and drag the “Request Rocket” app to “Applications.”

+To install the application (on linux), make the AppImage file executable (give the file execution permission) and double-click.

+To install the application (on windows), double-click on the exe file.

 #### Build Setup

 ``` bash